Constitution of the New York State Young Democrats

 The Legal Director or their designee shall serve as liaison to the New York Democratic Lawyers Council.

-Any officer or member of this organization using his or her official designation or the official stationery or emblem of the organization to advance the cause of any individual primary candidate shall be subject to summary expulsion by action of the State Executive Committee.
+Any officer or member of this organization may advance the cause of any individual primary candidate, so long as they do not use their official designation or the official stationery or emblem of the state organization.
+County chapters, and individual members thereof, may advance the cause of any individual primary candidate, without restriction from the New York State Young Democrats.

-Each Chartered Chapter shall select or appoint such officers as provided in its own Constitution and Bylaws.
+Each Chartered Chapter shall elect or appoint such officers as provided in its own Constitution and Bylaws.

 The county officers shall create, encourage and direct the growth and operation of Young Democratic Chapters in their county.